 Developing employee competence and well-being

 Alma Media measures its performance in engaging the commitment of employees and competence development by means of annual employee surveys, which provide a comprehensive picture of employee perceptions regarding the effectiveness of the work community and Alma Media as an employer.
 The most extensive of these surveys is the annual Quality of Work Life (QWL) survey conducted in all of Alma Media’s units.
-The target set for the QWL survey is 75 per cent.
-This target was exceeded in 2019, with the score being 78.9 per cent.
+The target set for the survey is a QWL index of at least 82 per cent.
+This target was exceeded in the year 2021, with the score being 85.4 per cent.
 The state of the work community is also measured annually by finding out how willing the employees are to recommend Alma Media as an employer.
-The target is a score of at least 7.5 on a scale of 1–10.
-The score for 2019 was the first to also include units outside Finland.
-The overall score was 8.2.
+The target is a score of at least 8 on a scale of 1–10.
+Alma Media achieved a score of 8.1.
+In addition to using surveys, Alma Media evaluates its performance as an employer by monitoring the long-term retention of new employees.
+The target is for 90 per cent of new employees to stay with the Group for at least two years after being hired.
+Alma Media achieved the target set for the retention of new employees in 2021.
+Of the employees who joined the company two years ago as new employees, more than 90 per cent remained with the Group during the year 2021.